baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

             - Failed models: Model A, Model B, Model C, Model D failed assumption of normality.
             - The version-a and version-b of Model E and Model F are the same.
-            The only difference is in version-a we use heatmap to detect collinearity and in b-version, we go a step further and drop VIF > 10.
+            The only difference is in version-a we use heatmap to detect collinearity and in version-b, we go a step further and drop VIF > 10.
             However, while we sacrificed many cool features, r2 does not improve, even gets worse (slightly).
 Our decision is to stick with version-a.
             - Model 1 — Model 5: are models with both X and y getting log-transformed.
             While their performance just as good as the chosen best Model F.a, because they lost interpretability due to log-transformation, they are not chosen.